RunestoneInteractive/thinkcspy/_sources/Debugging/RuntimeErrors.rst

    :feedback_b: This is a problem with the formal structure of the program.
 Python knows where colons are required and can detect when one is missing simply by looking at the code without running it.
    :feedback_c: This will produce the wrong answer, but Python will not consider it an error at all.
 The programmer is the one who understands that the answer produced is wrong.

-   Which of the following is a run-time error?
+   Which of the following is a runtime error?

-.. index:: semantics, semantic error
+.. index:: runtime error